wblakedalton/dsc-json-apis-recap-v2-1-online-ds-sp-000/README.md

 * JSON (JavaScript Object Notation) is a widely adopted format for storing and accessing data.
 It requires slightly less typing than XML to represent the same information so it has become increasingly popular over the last 10-15 years.

-* The JSON standard library in Python is used for interacting with JSON data - https://docs.python.org/3.6/library/json.html
+* The JSON standard library in Python, `json`, is used for interacting with JSON data: https://docs.python.org/3.6/library/json.html

 * While there are many other kinds of APIs, as a data scientist, you'll typically be working with web APIs.